crust87/Android-ImageLoader/README.md

-# Android-ImageLoader
+# Android-ImageLoader DEPRECATED
-Async Image Loader for Android
+Async Image Loader for Android<br/>
+no more commit.

 ## Example